 We also provide those charged with governance with a statement that we have compliedwith relevant ethical requirements regarding independence and to communicate with themall relationships and other matters that may reasonably be thought to bear on ourindependence and where applicable related safeguards.

 From the matters communicated with those charged with governance we determine thosematters that were of most significance in the audit of the Ind ASFinancial Statements forthe financial year ended March 312019 and are therefore the key audit matters.
 Wedescribe these matters in our auditor's report unless law or regulation precludes publicdisclosure about the matter or when in extremely rare circumstances we determine that amatter should not be communicated in our report because the adverse consequences of doingso would reasonably be expected to outweigh the public interest benefits of suchcommunication.

 Report on Other Legal and Regulatory Requirements

-g. with respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate report in "Annexure B";
+f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate report in "Annexure B";

-(ii) the Company did not have any long-term contracts including derivative contractswhich there were any material foreseeable losses.
+(ii) The Company did not have any long-term contracts including derivative contractswhich there were any material foreseeable losses.